 Campus Parking: Parking on campus is a senior privilege and is contingent upon available spaces.
-No underclassman or unregistered vehicle may park on campus (Policy 5514)
+No underclassman or unregistered vehicle may park on campus (Policy 5514).
+The fee for parking is nonrefundable.

 Bus Decorum: Transporting students to and from school necessitates adherence to strict guidelines to ensure the safety of all.
 Students are expected to follow safety guidelines and good behavior from the time they arrive at their bus stop.
 The driver is responsible for the safety and behavior of the students.
 Should a student not adhere to the guidelines, the driver will notify the principal/assistant principal who will appropriately discipline the student and if necessary exclude a student from riding the bus.